 Business and general aviation manufacturers worldwide shipped 11.4% fewer aircraft in 2010, a drop largely expected, but the strength of the large-cabin and VIP airliner business aircraft segments led the industry to post its third highest billings in history, the General Aviation Manufacturers Association (GAMA) announced today.
 Business and general aviation manufacturers worldwide shipped 2,015 airplanes last year, down from 2,274 in 2009.
 Billings, however, actually increased 1.2% to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Worldwide GA Shipments Drop Again, But Billings Reach Near Historic Levels".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Worldwide GA Shipments Drop Again, But Billings Reach Near Historic Levels".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.